 Athena’s story began in June 2017 when a litter of four kittens was first monitored by National Park Service biologists in Big Cypress National Preserve.
 Biologists later discovered the mother panther had moved three of the kittens, but had left Athena at the original den site when she was just a few weeks old.
 Following an unfruitful attempt to reunite Athena with her family, the decision was made to remove her from the wild.

-After some health issues were addressed by the veterinarians at Animal Speciality Hospital of Florida, Athena came to Naples Zoo where she has been cared for behind-the-scenes by the Zoo’s Carnivore Team as well as the Zoo’s veterinarian since August.
+After some health issues were addressed by the veterinarians at Animal Speciality Hospital of Florida, Athena came to Naples Zoo where she was cared for behind-the-scenes by the Zoo’s Carnivore Team as well as the Zoo’s veterinarian since August.
 As research has shown panther kittens need about six months living with their mother to be successfully reintroduced to the wild, Athena will be provided a permanent home at Naples Zoo with the hopes that one day she can be introduced to Uno.

 As for the obvious question about whether sighted and blind predators mix together well, the promising news is that it has been done successfully by wildlife professionals in a number of accredited zoos.
 Naples Zoo’s Director of Animal Programs Liz Harmon explains, “There are minor, if any, issues in these introductions.
 It’s consistent with what you’d find adding an additional domestic cat into your home.”
 As Athena needs to be considerably larger before living with Uno, the timing of their introduction will be dependent on her growth and the behavior and interest of both cats.